-- Reef fish module Triangular concrete module with square and circular openings around - Grouper module Triangular concrete module with 3 nos of concrete pipes inside - 3.
-Well ring module Overlapping concrete well rings village close to the place where deployment has to be made or it can be made in any suitable site covering a cluster of villages.
+- 1. Reef fish module Triangular concrete module with ?square and circular openings around - 2.
+Grouper module Triangular concrete module with 3 nos of concrete pipes inside - 3.
+Sea horse module Overlapping concrete well rings

+A total of 210 units (70 each of 3 modules) will cover a seabed area of 1000 m2 providing a surface area of 2781.8 m2.
+Fabrication needs to be done in the village where deployment has to be made or it can be made in any suitable site covering a cluster of villages.
 The bidder should ensure that the villagers of the concerned villages can visit the site of fabrication to learn and understand the fabrication process.